 Payments to HCPs may violate certain international, federal, and/or state anti-kickback statutes if such payments are offered or made to reward or influence the recipient's prescribing or formulary practices or to establish, maintain, or improve Pfizer's relationship with an HCP or formulary decision maker.
-In addition, both the Healthcare Professionals and the <a href="Department of Health and Human Services Office of Inspector General (OIG) Compliance Program Guidance for Pharmaceutical Manufacturers forbid the use of "token" consulting arrangements.
+In addition, both the Pharmaceutical Research and Manufacturers of America (PhRMA) Code on Interactions with Healthcare Professionals and the Department of Health and Human Services Office of Inspector General (OIG) Compliance Program Guidance for Pharmaceutical Manufacturers forbid the use of "token" consulting arrangements.
 An example of a "token" consulting arrangement would be one involving payment to an investigator to encourage the use of a Pfizer product or to reward an investigator for previous use of a Pfizer product, rather than to address a genuine scientific issue or obtain meaningful clinical information.